Title

 The Rules on Alternative Dispute Resolution for Disputes between National Government Agencies in the Philippines provide a fair and efficient way to settle disputes among government agencies through mediation and arbitration, with the aim of promoting party autonomy and confidentiality in the process.

-The purpose is to provide a fair and expeditious settlement of disputes among NGAs through a non-judicial process that ensures harmonious and friendly relationships between or among the parties.
+The Rules aim to provide a fair and expeditious settlement of disputes among NGAs through a non-judicial process that promotes harmonious and friendly relationships among the parties.

-ADR means any process for resolving a dispute or controversy other than by judicial adjudication, including Mediation, Arbitration, or Early Neutral Evaluation.
+ADR is any process for resolving a dispute or controversy other than by judicial adjudication.
+The Rules expressly mention Mediation, Arbitration, and Early Neutral Evaluation, among others.

-The Solicitor General is authorized to choose the most appropriate mode of dispute resolution according to the nature of the interests involved.
+The Solicitor General chooses the most appropriate mode according to the nature of the interests involved.

 Analyze Cases Smarter, Faster